thisbenrogers/thisbenrogers/README.md

 ### Hi
-•͡˘㇁•͡˘

 My name is Ben (he/him).
-I'm a graduate from the Lambda School (Now Bloom Intisute of Technology) Full-Stack Web Dev program, and am available for hire.
+I am available for hire.

-Currently I'm learning more about TypeScript, Python, and Solidity.
+Currently I'm working with TypeScript, building out robust backends and APIs in Express.

-React, NextJS, PostgreSQL, and Express are tools I spend a lot of time with right now.
+React, NextJS, and PostgreSQL are other tools I spend a lot of time with.
+I'm currently working on AWS cloud certification.